St. John's has a talented staff that is dedicated to serving the Lord through serving our church.

 Martha is an avid reader and enjoys various book clubs and talking about literature.
 She likes movies, watching “Modern Family” with her kids, traveling with her family in the minivan.
 She would rather live in the mountains, but likes the beach, too.

 Allison grew up in Morganton, NC where she volunteered extensively with children's ministries at First Baptist Church.
-While earning her degree in Communication Studies and Media Production from UNC-Chapel Hill, she also served as a children's ministry intern at University Baptist Church.Allison is currently in the Master's of Divinity program at Gardner-Webb University and expects to graduate in May 2014 with a concentration in Christian Education.
+While earning her degree in Communication Studies with a concentration in Media Studies and Production from UNC-Chapel Hill, she also served as a children's ministry intern at University Baptist Church.Allison graduated with a Master of Divinity with a concentration in Christian Education from Gardner-Webb University in May 2014.
 Prior to moving to Charlotte to serve St. John's, she was the Children's Minister at Beaver Dam Baptist Church in Shelby, NC

 Interim Director for Worship & Arts